-There are about 40 species of sharks found in Hawaiian waters, but few can rival the beauty and classic form of the Galapagos shark, which can grow to 10 feet.
+Of the 40 species of sharks found in Hawaiian waters, few can rival the beauty and form of the Galapagos shark, which can grow to 10 feet.

 Spinner dolphins, or nai‘a, are nocturnal hunters who come into sandy, shallow areas during the day to rest.